Qual é o processo passo a passo de criação de protótipos de anime?

 • Extra Details:

-• Apply water stickers (Por exemplo, Nichirin Knife’s “Water Breathing” runes).
+• Apply water stickers (por exemplo, Nichirin Knife’s “Water Breathing” runes).

-• Add highlights with oil paint (Por exemplo, eye reflections, weapon edges).
+• Add highlights with oil paint (por exemplo, eye reflections, weapon edges).

-6. Finished Product Acceptance & Ajuste
+6. Finished Product Acceptance & Adjustment

 Verify the prototype meets original design goals before finalizing.